- Gateway to one of four popular ICT diplomas:

 Fascinated by the world of infocomm technology (ICT), but still undecided about which course to pursue?
 With the Common ICT Programme (CICTP), you’ll get to explore different disciplines before choosing your own learning pathway.

 In your first semester, you’ll be groomed in broad-based fundamentals such as programming and computing mathematics.
-You’ll also be introduced to discipline-specific skills like design principles, cybersecurity concepts and data science in specially designed modules to help you gain an understanding of the various roles, practices and career paths of ICT professionals.
+You’ll also be introduced to discipline-specific skills like design principles, cybersecurity concepts and data science in specially designed modules to provide you with an understanding of the various roles, practices and career paths.

 This will help you to discover your interests and aptitude, so that you can choose your preferred discipline at the end of your first semester: Cybersecurity & Digital Forensics, Data Science, Immersive Media or Information Technology.